eflimon/Paylocity_Atuomation_Challenge_UI/README.md

 - Tests will be executed and results will be shown.
-- Tests can be run indivually if you haver over the test case -> right click -> Run
+- Tests can be run induvial if you hover over the test case -> right click -> Run

 - <img width="592" height="542" alt="image" src="https://github.com/user-attachments/assets/2f8de9e8-61af-4924-a9d8-46b5498639a0" />

-- Test case rsults will be shown in Test explorer.
+- Test case results will be shown in Test explorer.